OpenCilk/infrastructure/README.md

 - Intel x86 processors, Haswell and newer
 - AMD x86 processors, Excavator and newer
-- Apple M1 and other 64 bit ARM processors (OpenCilk 1.0 includes a beta release of ARM support)
+- [Beta] Apple M1 and other 64-bit ARM processors

 The present version has been tested on the following operating systems: